jboss-developer/jboss-eap-quickstarts/helloworld-ws/README.md

 What is it?
 -----------

-This example demonstrates the use of *JAX-WS* in Red Hat JBoss Enterprise Application Platform as a simple Hello World application.
+The `helloworld-ws` quickstart demonstrates the use of *JAX-WS* in Red Hat JBoss Enterprise Application Platform as a simple Hello World application.

 System requirements
 -------------------